 Two people who are not at the same skill level will not play a fair and competitive game while having fun and excitement.
 That is why this rule is employed in some official games.

-You can take an idea of the success of the handicap rule from the fact that over 70 out of 100 league games recorded by the United States Bowling Congress (USBC) were won by the teams with better average and less handicap score advantage.
+You can take an idea of the success of the handicap rule from the fact that over 70 out of 100 league games recorded by the United States Bowling Congress (USBC) were won by the teams with better averages and less handicap score advantage.
 So, there is no unfair dealing in the handicap bowling rule.

 How Does Handicap in Bowling Work?